grantwinney/TweetRandomPostFromAGhostBlog/README.md

 2. The name of the function, and the role it makes you create, don't matter.
 3. Upload the zip file you created above.
 4. Set the handler as `TweetRandomFeedItem::TweetRandomFeedItem.Program::Main`
-5. Adjust the timeout from 15 seconds to a minute.
-For me, it took about 15-20 seconds to run.
+5. Under "Basic settings", decrease the Memory to 128MB and increase the timeout to a minute.
+For me, it generally takes about 15-20 seconds to run, and uses 50MB or less.
 6. Set the following environment variables:

 #### Environment Variables